khuranamanan/csv-flow/README.md

   - **Unique Validations:** Prevent duplicate entries with unique field checks.
   - **Error Prioritization:** Critical errors (level `"error"`) override warnings and info messages.

-- **Efficient Data Processing**
-  Optimized for large datasets with virtualization and optional Web Worker support for heavy processing.

 - **Seamless React Integration**
   Designed as a React component with customizable props for effortless integration into your projects.